Fish and Wildlife Service, Interior.

 The likelihood of release or escape of black carp is high.
 Diploid and triploid black carp have been found in the wild.
 Currently, the predominant use of black carp in the United States is for biological control of snails that are intermediate hosts in the life cycle of a trematode that affects fish being farmed for human consumption (channel catfish) or to be stocked in waters (hybrid striped bass), and that use has increased since the late 1990s.
 To a lesser extent, black carp are used to control snails in baitfish production ponds.
 Ninety-five percent of the catfish farms in production are located in the southeastern United States.
 The most likely source of introduction of black carp is through human movement.
 Much of the Mississippi River delta region is at moderate to high risk of natural disaster, including tornados, floods, and hurricanes.
 A natural disaster in the Southeast region is likely to result in the release of black carp from fish farms through flooding.
 An additional, though lower, risk of release associated with fish farming includes the movement of live black carp from farm ponds to natural waterways via predatory birds and mammals.
 Black carp are farm-raised in aquaculture facilities throughout Asia and Eastern Europe for human consumption.
 If black carp become popular for human consumption in the United States and are farmed on a larger scale, the associated risks of release would be similar to those described above.
 However, the risks would be of greater magnitude, as the black carp would be stocked at aquaculture facilities at a higher rate than they are currently stocked for biological control purposes.

-If black carp were introduced into the wild, they would likely survive or become established with or without reproduction.
+If black carp were introduced into the wild, they would likely survive or Start Printed Page 59029become established with or without reproduction.
 Moreover, black carp would likely spread throughout the large rivers of the United States, because no known limiting factors would preclude them from becoming established in U.S. waters.
 The black carp, a native of most Pacific drainages in eastern Asia, inhabits large river and lake habitats at the same latitudes as the United States and feeds on aquatic snails and mussels that are similar to those locally abundant in many of our rivers.

 At various life stages, black carp could be mistaken for grass carp and moved to new waters through misidentification.
 They also could be moved to new areas through baitfish sales or bait bucket transfers.